Available at every motorcycle shop in the SF Bay Area

 A San Francisco tile-setter and Norton enthusiast Brian Halton got the idea of starting a free monthly motorcycle publication while laying linoleum flooring at a print shop back in 1983.
 By March, 1984, CityBike was under way.
 By 1990, the publication was well-known, widespread and had a huge influence on the Bay Area riding scene.
 Now, 30 years after its birth, the magazine is still going strong, in much the same format it's been printed in since its early days.
 And they say print is dead...

-Brian Halton sold CityBike Magazine in 2009, and it is presently owned by Publisher Kenyon Wills and Editor Surj Gish.
-Don't worry--Brian is alive, well, and as cranky as ever!
+Brian Halton sold CityBike Magazine in 2009, and it is presently owned by Editor Surj Gish and Master of Puppets Angelica Rubalcaba.
+Don't worry—Brian is alive, well, and as cranky as ever!
 You can contact him through us.

 In reality, CityBike is actually owned by the Bay Area motorcycling community, so get involved by sending us story ideas, feedback, article submissions, letters to the editor and attending our CityBike events.

-Ad sales are about 98 percent of our revenue.
-You can help "pay" for the service CityBike provides--and keep it healthy--by paying for goods and services from our advertisers (and telling them "I seen it in CityBike!").
+Ad sales are about 99 percent of our revenue.
+You can help "pay" for the service CityBike provides—and keep it healthy—by paying for goods and services from our advertisers (and telling them "I seen it in CityBike!").
 We know it sounds crazy, but without motorcycle-related businesses, there would be no motorcycling events, race sponsorships and all the other great things we have here.
 We hear and read about riders travelling 500 miles to save a few hundred bucks over their local "stealers," and it makes us cringe.
 To a (wo)man, the local dealers are passionate enthusiasts just like you who are most definitely not getting fabulously wealthy doing this.
-Help them--and CityBike--out!
+Help them—and CityBike—out!